pi-pa/perspectivist_toxicity_data/README.md

 Further, find the aggregated labels in all_comments_aggregated.

-splits_aggregated contains the splits used for the benchmarks in the paper.
+Splits_aggregated contains the splits used for the benchmarks in the paper.